 - Average electricity consumption approx. – 20kWh / 100km

 - Cruising speed around 130km/h on the highway

 - Only occasional use of Tesla’s dynamic capabilities (no great accelerations)

 - Interior air conditioning ON throughout the whole journey

 - Air temperature during the day +30°C

-- Approximate cost for electric energy is 2,400CZK
+- Approximate cost for electric energy is 85 EUR

 Travelling by electric car over long distances may seem like a significant restriction of freedom.
-In my opinion, however, it is mainly about changing learned habits.
+In my opinion, however, it is mainly about changing acquired habits and mind-set.
 As the biggest benefit of forced stops (and there weren’t many), I take the fact that the driver and passengers get a break from continuous driving, which, although it doesn’t seem to be the case, is very exhausting.
-A short walk, stretching or visit to the restroom is a welcome refreshment.
-At the end of the journey, thanks to this, one feels much more alive than after driving with only one to two stops.
+A short walk, stretching or visit to the restroom is a welcomed refreshment.
+Thanks to this, one feels much more alive at the end of the journey than after driving with only one to two short stops.

 - Im Industriegebiet 1, 01683 Nossen, Germany